whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - The Endless Predation Must End.md

-## Chapter 11: The Endless Predation Must End
+## Chapter 12: The Endless Predation Must End

 Sioux man Sitting Bull said, "The life of white men is slavery.
 They are prisoners in their towns or farms."
-When I first read this, I thought at first that he must be exaggerating.
+When I first read this, I thought he must be exaggerating.

 How can well-off, even middle-class people be prisoners?